SolutionGuidance/psm/requirements/README.md

 * RTM.xlsx
   Requirements Traceability Matrix: master spreadsheet of all requirements.

-* RTM.org
+* non-hidden-RTM-rows.org
-  An initial export to Org Mode format (but missing some hidden rows).
+  An initial export to Org Mode format (but missing some hidden rows;
+  see below).

 * hidden-RTM-rows.org
   The remainder of the Org Mode export (see above).
-  This should probably be unified into RTM.org soon.
   Here's how you know that this file and RTM.org have different reqs:

           $ grep -E "^\* psm-" hidden-RTM-rows.org | cut -c 3- > hidden-reqs